zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 At long last, we come to the point in the podcast e pisode where we thank our wonderful scriptwriter, Dr. Lucy Tse.
 Thank you, Lu cy.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to is again right here on ESL Podca st.